 Making money with investments is very simple.
 When owning an asset, or actively managing a portfolio of assets, you will likely be subject to a series of increases (wins) and a series of decreases (losses) in value.
 If we ensure that both the increases and the decreases are the same size, you only need to “win” 51% of the time, and as time goes on, the value of your account will grow exponentially (or “compound”).
 Simple.
 The difficult part, is knowing when assets will increase in value and when they will decrease.
 If we were able to forecast these movements in price, we could choose to not participate when they decrease and buy them again when they reverse and start to increase in value.
 This is the nature of “stock picking” and speculation.
-To speculate in investment, is to make an assumption about a directional movement in price.
+To speculate in investments, is to make an assumption about a directional movement in price.
 The most troubling thing about speculation is that you may in fact be extremely successful initially, and then look to repeat your methods, growing in size with each following success.
 At this time, growing alongside your bets as you ramp up your commitments, is your feeling of confidence that you have pinned-down the nature of the system, and then, to your horror, in one month, you are proved wrong.
 Catastrophically wrong.
 Why?
-Because nobody can predict price movements, and anyone that says otherwise, its trying to sell you something that mathematics does not buy.
+Because nobody can predict price movements or investment returns, and anyone that says otherwise, its trying to sell you something that mathematics does not buy.

 If you flip a regular coin x5 times, what is the statistical likelihood of you getting a result of heads (“T“) five times in a row?